Steve Ballmer retires after 13 years as Microsoft CEO Credit: bayerberg

 The company recently announced that it had built more Surface tablets than it could sell.
 For the Surface RT, it was almost $1 billion more, and the loss was even higher considering the device’s huge marketing budget.
 Combined with a recent earnings report that showed tepid reception to Windows 8, Ballmer’s fate was sealed.

 For Microsoft’s board, the reason to push Ballmer out is cut-and-dry: He rebranded Microsoft a “devices and services company” then failed to ship any devices with market traction.
 The Microsoft Phone has been heralded for its innovative design, but like the Surface tablet, only captured about four percent of the market.
-The company’s share of the smartphone market has been steadily growing — as is Bing’s share of search — but both products lag far behind competitors.
+The company’s share of the smartphone market has been steadily growing — as is Bing’s share of the search market — but both products lag far behind competitors.
 The failure of Surface was likely the last straw.

 The suddenness of Ballmer’s retirement is made more apparent by the lack of succession plans.
 As Ballmer told the Seattle Times this past June, “our board has put a lot of time and energy into the notion of both longer-term succession, as well as what I’d call the ‘what if the CEO gets hit by the bus’ succession.”
 Microsoft seems to have picked an option in between.
 They’ve given themselves twelve months to pick a replacement, hiring an executive search firm and forming a search committee that includes Bill Gates.

 Many commentators have noted that some of Microsoft’s best and brightest have left the company in recent years.
 Some have stayed in the family; Jeff Raikes, who led the company’s business division, now heads the Gates Foundation.
-Others have left the reservation; Xbox chief Don Mattrick moved to mobile game company Zynga.
+Others have left the reservation altogether; Xbox chief Don Mattrick moved to mobile game company Zynga.
 For a company that’s notorious for promoting from within, there are many shortlist contenders for CEO: current Executive VP Tony Bates (Skype), senior advisor Craig Mundie and Executive VP Satya Nadella (Cloud and Enterprise) among them.
 But there are no strong frontrunners.

 In his final year, Ballmer set the company on a better path in many ways.
 While it’s been a rocky start, he launched the company’s necessary move toward devices, services and a more consumer-oriented approach.
 In a recent interview, Ballmer said he “kicked off a new wave” at Microsoft with his recent reorganization.
 The hope is that the shift will transform Microsoft into a company that is more collaborative and less dominated by interdepartmental battles.
 If that happens, it would surely burnish Ballmer’s legacy.

 Ever the loyalist, Ballmer always said he’d step aside when it was best for the company.
 That time appears to have come.
-The question is whether Microsoft, which during Ballmer’s tenure has been slow to embrace many recent opportunities, can rise to the occasion, and institute the bold changes necessary to survive and thrive for another 30 years.
+The question is whether Microsoft, which during Ballmer’s tenure has been slow to embrace many recent opportunities, can rise to the occasion, and institute the changes necessary to survive and thrive for another 30 years.

 Read more about: Enterprise